-In order to clarify my questioning, I first explored how we define addiction.
+To clarify my questioning, I first explored how we define addiction.

 According to the Webster's Dictionary:

-Addiction is the “compulsive need for and use of a habit-forming substance (as heroin, nicotine, or alcohol) characterized by tolerance and by well-defined physiological symptoms upon withdrawal; Broadly: persistent compulsive use of a substance known by the user to be harmful.”
+Addiction is the “compulsive need for and use of a habit-forming substance (as heroin, nicotine, or alcohol) characterized by tolerance and by well-defined physiological symptoms upon withdrawal; broadly: persistent compulsive use of a substance known by the user to be harmful.”

 I've also noticed many addictions result from a fear-based mentality, with anxiety (fueled by a racing mind) playing a key role.
 An individual may feel a need to run away from something in their lives.
-They may be running from responsibilities, family issues, health problems or loneliness, just to name a few.
+They may be running from responsibilities, family issues, health problems, or loneliness, to name a few.

-Addictions are therefore an attempt to soothe the mind.
+Addictions are, therefore, an attempt to soothe the mind.
 This “self-medication” may come in the form of drugs and alcohol.
 But almost any activity can become addictive when used to fill an inner yearning that stems from a deep sense of emptiness or avoidance.
-Common examples are sex, pornography, food, shopping, video games, TV binge-watching and hoarding.
+Common examples are sex, pornography, food, shopping, video games, TV binge-watching, and hoarding.

 In this sense, using a substance, event or object may help an addict re-gain a temporary sense of power and influence over their current “out of control” life situation.
 Instant gratification (from using) becomes a necessity to cope with a deep sense of emptiness.